Objectives and Content

 - Have the ability to apply the laws of thermodynamics together with conservation laws in order to find best routes of thermodynamic changes in order to meet desired product qualities.

-The students should have sufficient level to be able to analyze industrial as well as natural processes that implies transfer of mass and energy between phases
+- should have sufficient level to be able to analyze industrial as well as natural processes that implies transfer of mass and energy between phases

 Required Previous Knowledge